cube-creative/guibedos/README.md

 This project is used alongside [Qt.py](https://github.com/mottosso/Qt.py).

-If you don't plan on using Qt.py, you must comply with the Qt5/PySide2 syntax (`from Qt import QtWidgets`)
+If you don't plan on using Qt.py, you must use PyQt5/PySide2 (`from Qt import QtWidgets`)

 # CSS

 It is common to apply a custom CSS stylesheet to a QApplication.

-This modules allows to load 6 different themes, borrowed from the FreeCAD project
+This module allows to load 6 different themes, borrowed from the [FreeCAD project](https://github.com/FreeCAD/FreeCAD/tree/master/src/Gui/Stylesheets)

 Stylesheets and icons are provided